 Decluttering Takes Time

-After about two years of paying close attention to what I wear and what I like I am finally happy with the amount of items that I have.
+After about two years of paying close attention to what I wear and what I like I am finally happy with the number of items that I have.

 Let me HELP you Declutter!
 SOMETIMES ORGANIZING JUST ISN’T ENOUGH.
 I WANT TO HELP YOU GAIN SOME TIME TOO!